Raid (insecticide): Illicit use

 In recent years, reports of the use of heavy duty bug sprays as an illicit drug have gained notoriety.
 Although products such as Raid are relatively safe to humans (when used as intended), the act of huffing, smoking, snorting, vaping, plugging, drinking and/or injecting Raid or other bug sprays can cause irreversible neurological damage, or even death.

-In July 2019, it was announced that three people had died in West Virginia after overdosing on an unidentified wasp spray.
+In 2019, three people died in West Virginia after overdosing on an unidentified wasp spray.
 Authorities have warned of a growing trend of ingesting bug spray in the southern United States, supposedly as a substitute for methamphetamine.
 Possible symptoms of ingesting bug poison include, but are not limited to: erratic behavior, nausea, headache, sore throat, extreme inflammation, redness of the hands and feet, auditory hallucinations, convulsions, coma, and death.

 Competition

-Raid's main competitors in the insecticide market are Black Flag, Hot Shot, Mortein and Baygon (also sister brand).
+Raid's main competitors in the United States insecticide market are Black Flag, Hot Shot, Mortein and Baygon (also sister brand).